To have no struggle against flesh and blood means that we must not see the rest of humanity as adversaries, but as those we must rescue.

 And if they were only debates between neophyte believers it would have a pass.

 But it is even sadder to see how some of the debaters are people of a certain level in their churches.
 Or that from very famous pulpits worldwide darts are thrown against other denominations or doctrinal positions.

 The only thing I usually get out of these discussions is the veracity of Jesus’ statement recorded in the Gospel of Matthew, chapter 10 and verses 35 to 36: For I have come to turn “‘a man against his father, a daughter against her mother, a daughter-in-law against her mother-in-law— a man’s enemies will be the members of his own household.

-It is a devastating passage, which shows us how dissent, that hard and disqualifying debate, ends up degenerating into enmity and provoking real battles, in which in the end the only thing that is pursued is to destroy the adversary.
+It is a shattering passage.
+It shows us how dissent, that harsh and disqualifying debate, ends up degenerating into enmity and provoking real battles.
+In which, in the end, the only goal is to destroy the adversary.

-Because not having a struggle against flesh and blood means that our real struggle is with the spiritual hosts of evil, those who enslave and harm people’s lives.
-The same spiritual forces who are trying to make you return to your former life and abandon the way of salvation.
+Because not having a struggle against flesh and blood means that our real struggle is with the spiritual hosts of wickedness.
+Those that truly enslave and damage people’s lives.
+The same hosts that are trying to confuse you so that you return to your former life and abandon the way of salvation.

-For there is nothing more powerful to destroy strongholds, defeat demons and save lives than a Christian who lives and acts according to his faith, in love, simplicity and holiness.
+For there is nothing more powerful in destroying strongholds, defeating demons and saving lives than a Christian who lives and acts according to his faith.
+With love, simplicity and holiness.

 God bless you.